NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

 Dimensions section
 ------------------

 This section is an :ref:`object<object>` contains properties that apply to the dimensions of model data.
-"Dimensions" are meant in the sense of the netCDF `data model <https://www.unidata.ucar.edu/software/netcdf/workshops/2010/datamodels/NcDims.html>`__: informally, they are "coordinate axes" holding the values of independent variables that the dependent variable is sampled at.
+"Dimensions" are meant in the sense of the netCDF `data model <https://www.unidata.ucar.edu/software/netcdf/workshops/2010/datamodels/NcDims.html>`__, and "coordinate dimensions" in the CF conventions: informally, they are "coordinate axes" holding the values of independent variables that the dependent variables are sampled at.

 All :ref:`dimensions<item_var_dims>` and :ref:`scalar coordinates<item_var_coords>` referenced by variables in the varlist section must have an entry in this section.
-If two variables reference the same dimension, they will be sampled on the same set of values.
+If two variables reference the same dimension, they will be sampled on the same set of *spatial* values.
+Different time values are specified with the ``frequency`` attribute on varlist entries.

-**Note** that the framework *only* supports the (simplest and most common) "independent axes" case of the `CF conventions <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#_independent_latitude_longitude_vertical_and_time_axes>`__.
+**Note** that the framework currently *only* supports the (simplest and most common) "independent axes" case of the `CF conventions <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#_independent_latitude_longitude_vertical_and_time_axes>`__.
 In particular, the framework only deals with data on lat-lon grids.

 Example
 ^^^^^^^